aravindvnair99/Motorola-Moto-E-condor-unbrick/Unbrick methods.md

 Once in fastboot mode, do one of this (Everything should be in the root folder instead of sub-folders):

+### Note:

-Note: It's better to run the 'Fastboot Unbrick.bat' script to make everything automatic and easier.
-Also, please unlock your bootloader before proceeding any further as you would render your device back to a hard bricked state or completely unusable state otherwise.
+* It's better to run the 'Fastboot Unbrick.bat' script to make everything automatic and easier.
+* Please unlock your bootloader before proceeding any further as you would render your device back to a hard bricked state or completely unusable state otherwise.

 ## Automatic :

 ### Windows Users:

-1. Get 'Fastboot Unbrick.bat', 'fastboot' and your firmware files in one folder.
+* Get 'Fastboot Unbrick.bat', 'fastboot' and your firmware files in one folder.
-2. Next, double click on Fastboot Unbrick.bat and watch your phone come back to life.
+* Next, double click on Fastboot Unbrick.bat and watch your phone come back to life.

 ### Linux and Mac Users:

-1. Get 'Fastboot Unbrick.sh', 'fastboot' and your firmware files in one folder.
+* Get 'Fastboot Unbrick.sh', 'fastboot' and your firmware files in one folder.
-2. Open terminal and navigate to this folder.
+* Open terminal and navigate to this folder.
 Or simply right click on an empty space in the folder and choose 'Open in Terminal'.
-3. Type the following commands to execute the script in terminal after giving permissions using chmod and watch your phone come back to life.:
+* Type the following commands to execute the script in terminal after giving permissions using chmod and watch your phone come back to life.:

 ```
 chmod +x "Fastboot Unbrick.sh"